Eber Sanhueza: Career

 Sanhueza was set to compete at the 2016 World Championships, but he was pulled from the competition to replace an injured Chilean teammate at the 2016 World U23 Championships, placing tenth in the coxless four event.

 At the 2018 South American Games, he won a gold medal in the lightweight double skulls with Felipe Cárdenas and a silver medal in the quadruple skulls with Cárdenas, César Abaroa, and Bernardo Guerrero.

-Sanhueza began competing with César Abaroa in the lightweight double skulls event in 2017.
+Sanhueza began competing with Abaroa in the lightweight double skulls event in 2017.
 They finished seventh at the 2017 World U23 Championships, and improved to a fourth-place finish at the 2018 edition.
 The pair placed 20th at the 2018 World Championships in Bulgaria, then won a bronze medal at the 2019 Pan American Games in Peru.

 In March 2021, Sanhueza and Abaroa finished second in the lightweight double skulls event at the American Olympic Qualification Regatta, securing Chile's boat in the event at the delayed 2020 Summer Olympics.
 A few days later the Chilean Rowing Federation selected the duo ahead of Felipe Cárdenas, who also finished second in his single skulls race, for the Olympic slot.